nkovacne/ovirt-desktop-client/README.md

 ### Configuration

 To run the application, a file named `settings.conf` must exist in the same directory where the application resides.
-This file has 2 sections with a few parameters in each.
-You can find a `settings.conf.example` file inside the repository so you can base your configuration on it (don't forget to rename it to `settings.conf`).
+This file contains 2 sections with a few parameters in each.
+You can find a `settings.conf.example` file inside the repository so you can base your configuration on it (don't forget to copy/rename it to `settings.conf`).

 #### ovirt section

 The beggining of this section is marked with the `[ovirt]` line and references some settings that are directly related to the oVirt infrastructure that you mean to connect to.
-It has only 2 parameters, and both are **mandatory**:
+It only has 2 parameters, and both are **mandatory**:

  * **url**: You oVirt infrastructure API URL.
-If you're using oVirt version 3.6.x, URL should be somewhat like: https://myovirt.mydomain.com/api.
-If you're using oVirt version 4.0.x or greater, URL should be somewhat like: https://myovirt.mydomain.com/ovirt-engine/api
+If you're using oVirt version 3.6.x, URL should be somewhat like: `https://myovirt.mydomain.com/api`.
+If you're using oVirt version 4.0.x or greater, URL should be somewhat like: `https://myovirt.mydomain.com/ovirt-engine/api`.
  * **domain**: The domain under which your users will authenticate.
 When you create an AAA authenticator (LDAP, Kerberos, ...), a domain name is created to match it.
-This value goes here, so users will authenticate as `username@domain` (Ex: LDAP).
+This value goes here, so users will authenticate as `username@domain` (Ex: LDAP, MyCompany, ...).
+It's the 'Profile' field value when you're logging into the oVirt web-based API.

 #### app section

 The beggining of this section is marked with the `[app]` line and references some settings that are directly related to the oVirt desktop client behavior.
 All of them are **optional** but have some default values.

 * **lang**: Chooses the application language.
 Available languages are stored under the `lang` folder.
-If you don't see your language, you can translate it and send a push request so I can add it to the project.
+If you don't see your language, you can translate it and send a push request so I can merge it into the project.
 Default: en.
-* **connection_timeout**: Establishes the number of seconds to wait after sending a request to your oVirt infrastructure after which the request will be considered timeout.
+* **connection_timeout**: Establishes the number of seconds to wait after sending a request to your oVirt infrastructure after which the request will be considered timed out.
 Default: 15
-* **preferred_protocol**: Some VMs have more than one graphics protocols enabled (i.e, VNC and SPICE at a time).
-These VMs allow choosing which one you prefer to use to open a console window.
-In case that the VM has only one protocol enabled, this will be used disregarding this parameter.
+* **preferred_protocol**: Some VMs have more than one graphics protocols enabled (i.e, VNC and SPICE) at a time.
+These VMs allow choosing which one you prefer to use when opening a console window.
+In case that the VM only has one protocol enabled, this will be used disregarding this parameter.
 Possible values: spice, vnc.
 Default: spice
 * **fullscreen**: Enables opening the console window as fullscreen or the default size.
 Possible values: 1 (full screen), 0 (default size).
 Default: 0
+* **allow_remember**: Defines whether show or not the "Remember credentials" checkbox.
+Some environments might prefer not enabling it (for example, thin-client fashioned terminals).
+Possible values: 1 (enable the remembering credentials checkbox), 0 (disable the remembering credentials checkbox).
+Default: 1

 ## Current version

-Current stable version is 1.0.1.
+Current stable version is 1.0.2.
 You can find a CHANGELOG file inside your directory to see news.